-This works as a restart of your system also re-initiates all the elements that make your OS run optimally, thus impacting the number of resources required and their level of optimization.
+This works as a restart of your system and also re-initiates all the elements that make your OS run optimally, thus impacting the number of resources required and their level of optimization.

-- Click the Start button from taskbar.
+- Click the Start button from the taskbar.

 - Select the Power button.